Airstack-xyz/docs/guides/holder-snapshots.md

 # ⛓ Holder Snapshots

 [Airstack](https://airstack.xyz) provides easy-to-use [Snapshots API](../api-references/api-reference/snapshots-api.md)s for fetching token holders at a specific point in time.
-This feature set is currently available for the Ethereum, Gold, Base, and Zora blockchain.
+This feature set is currently available for the Ethereum, Base, Zora, and other [Airstack-supported chains](overview.md#supported-chains) blockchain.

 The [Snapshots API](../api-references/api-reference/snapshots-api.md) use timestamp, date, or block number as an input to specify the time: